mikehoff/test-jupyter-book/documentation/_build/html/_sources/intro.md

 Our workshop journey so far through different data processing patterns has prepared us for today's exploration of streaming architectures.

 - In Workshop 5, we learned how to make data rapidly available for analysts using AWS cloud services.
 We transformed CSV files into optimised Parquet format, used Glue to automatically discover and catalogue data structures, and enabled quick analysis through Athena's serverless querying.
-This taught us how we might handle data at rest efficiently and make it immediately queryable.

 ![workshop5-final-arch_01](./images/workshop5-final-arch_01.png)<br>

 - Workshop 7 then introduced the challenges of keeping analytical data current as source systems change.
 Using the Sakila DVD rental database, we built automated pipelines in Azure Synapse to detect changes in our OLTP data source and update our dimensional model (the customer dimension).
-This showed us how to maintain data warehouse consistency through scheduled batch updates.

 ![workshop_07_architecture](./images/workshop_07_architecture.png)<br>

 Today, we can combine these practical insights as we move from periodic batch processing to continuous streaming.
 So instead of waiting to gather changes and process them on a schedule (e.g. daily, weekly, monthly), we'll build a pipeline that can processes weather data from an API in real-time as it arrives.
-This will combine the efficient data storage patterns we learned in Workshop 5 with the change handling techniques from Workshop 7, but applies them to data in motion! 🏃‍♂️‍➡️

 Our new streaming architecture will:
 - Ingest data continuously through Kinesis streams (versus periodic batch loads in Workshop 5)